-Facebook India Appoints Former IAS Officer Rajiv Aggarwal As Head Of Public Policy
+Facebook India appoints former IAS officer Rajiv Aggarwal as Head of Public Policy

 “With his expertise and experience, Rajiv will help further our mission to build transparency, accountability, empowered and safe communities, all of which we recognize as our responsibility,” he added.

 Aggarwal’s appointment comes after a series of senior and leadership recruitments in recent months across marketing, partnerships, communications, and other key verticals demonstrating the company’s expanding charter and commitment to India.
-(Agencies)
+(PTI)

 NEW DELHI, Sept 20: Facebook India on Monday said it has appointed ex-IAS officer and former Uber executive Rajiv Aggarwal as the Director of Public Policy.